 - Total Run Differential

-Any rules not specifically mentioned here follow those set forth by the ASA governing adult co-ed slow pitch play.
+Any rules not specifically mentioned here follow those set forth by USA Softball governing adult co-ed slow pitch play.